coleifer/peewee/docs/peewee/db_tools.rst

-The peewee migration philosophy is that tools relying on database introspection, versioning, and auto-detection are often fragile, brittle and unnecessarily complex.
+The peewee migration philosophy is that tools relying on database introspection, versioning, and auto-detection are often fragile, brittle and complex.
 Migrations can be written as simple python scripts and executed from the command-line.
-The small :ref:`runner <migration-runner>` below adds bookkeeping and nothing else.
-Since the migrations only depend on your application's :class:`Database` object, migration scripts do not introduce new dependencies.
+The small :ref:`runner <migration-runner>` below adds bookkeeping and can be used for migration generation and execution.

-Supported operations:
+Supported schema-altering operations:

 - Add, rename, or drop columns.
 - Make columns nullable or not nullable.
-- Change a column's type.
+- Change a column's type or server-side default.
 - Rename or drop a table.
 - Add or drop indexes and constraints.
-- Add or drop column default values.

 .. seealso:: :ref:`schema`